 Lightweight web framework for building APIs and backends

 Lightweight web framework (wink, wink) for building APIs and backends.
-Reasonably fast in execution, developer friendly.
+Reasonably fast in execution, quite fast for development.
 If you need gazillions of requests served by single process in a second then there are better options than Kristall.
 I’m happy when it’s not slower than Flask.

 But since not everything sucks in Falcon I’d grab some ideas, like resourceful routing without need to subclass specific Resource base class, or only static route registration.